gdsc-pdeu/Twt_tweet_analysis/README.md

 # Twt_tweet_analysis

 This is a project I took up to learn more about text mining and exploratory data analysis.
-I would like to thank **milohoe** [@kosaalii](https://twitter.com/kosaalii) for letting me perform analysis on her profile.
+I would like to thank **milohoe** [@kosaalii](https://twitter.com/kosaalii) for letting me use her profile data for this project.
 This README will document all the progress as well as steps which one can follow to reproduce the results.

 ## Dataset